paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-061-interjurisdictional-fisheries.md

 (2) with respect to which the State notifies the Secretary that it does not wish to receive that part; or

-(3) that is returned to the Secretary by the State, may not be considered to be apportioned to that State and shall be added to such funds as are appropriated pursuant to [section 4107(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section4107/a&num=0&edition=prelim) for the next fiscal year (and shall be treated as having been appropriated for such next year) for apportionment under subsection (a).
+(3) that is returned to the Secretary by the State, may not be considered to be apportioned to that State and shall be added to such funds as are appropriated pursuant to section 4107(a) 1 of this title for the next fiscal year (and shall be treated as having been appropriated for such next year) for apportionment under subsection (a).
 Any notification or return of funds referred to in paragraph (2) or (3) by a State is irrevocable.

 ### Statutory Notes

+#### References in Text
+[Section 4107 of this title](./chapter-061-interjurisdictional-fisheries.md#section-4107), referred to in subsecs. (a) and (d), was repealed by Pub.
+L. 117–328, div.
+S, title II, § 204(a), Dec.
+29, 2022, 136 Stat.
+5270.

 #### Amendments
 1990—Subsec. (c)(3)(B).
 Pub.
 L. 101–627 inserted “which are managed under an interstate fishery management plan” before semicolon at end.